H O M E | p r o j e c t s i n L O U I S I A N A | a b o u t L H A | G R O U P groups t r i p s

 SKILLS TRAINING PROGRAM / TRADE SCHOOL

-Sponsored by the Tibet Fund, under the guidance of Bob Ankerson, our Tibetan partners now organize a trade school.
+Sponsored by the Tibet Fund, under the guidance of Bob Ankerson, Lha Charitable Trust now runs a trade school at Ahimsa House.
 Classes and internships are offered, free, to young, unemployed adults who need marketable skills.
-Thus far, 380 Tibetan refugees completed courses and most are now employed.
-Completion certificates include: Restaurant Chef, Barista, Bakery, Bartending, Beautician, Tibetan Traditional Massage, Electrician and Physical Fitness Trainer.
+Thus far, 495 Tibetan refugees completed certificate courses, and most are now employed.
+Completion certificates include Restaurant Chef, Barista, Bakery, Beautician, Tibetan Traditional Massage, Electrician, Carpentry and Physical Fitness Trainer.
 Students also receive classes in basic English language, basic computer skills and financial literacy.

 LANGUAGE TRAINING

-Most Tibetans arrive in India speaking only Tibetan, making it difficult to find jobs and to assimilate in India.
-Free classes in English, French, Spanish, German, Chinese and Tibetan are offered year round.
+Many Tibetans arrive in India speaking only Tibetan, making it difficult to find jobs and to assimilate in India.
+Free classes in English, French, Spanish, German, Chinese and Tibetan are offered year-round.
 Many learn English first, and then move on to French, Spanish, or German, to increase the odds of being accepted for residency by a country which offers opportunities for refugees.
 In more affluent countries, they can work to earn money to send to their families in Tibet.
 Some learn Chinese in hopes of returning to Tibet, should human rights conditions improve.
 Chinese is now the main language spoken in Tibet.
-Others, who have arrived from Tibet more recently, have not had the opportunity to learn Tibetan in school there (due to Chinese regulations) so they learn their mother language here in India.
+Others, who have arrived from Tibet more recently, have not had the opportunity to learn Tibetan in school there (due to Chinese regulations) so some learn their mother language here at our language school.

 COMPUTER TRAINING